The concentration in philosophy consists of 10 courses:

 A philosophical exploration of a variety of historical and contemporary works that illuminate and influence the phenomenological experience of being black.
 (Writing-intensive.)
 Prerequisite, One course in philosophy or Africana studies, or consent of instructor.
 (Same as Africana Studies 242.)
 Maximum enrollment, 20.
 Franklin.

-An examination of such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
+This historiography course examines such enduring issues as causation, general laws, fact and explanation, objectivity, pattern and meaning, uniqueness and the role of the individual.
 Readings from classic and contemporary texts, with emphasis on the practical, historiographical implications of philosophical theories.
 (Writing-intensive.)
 Prerequisite, two 200-level history courses or one 100-level history course and one course in philosophy.
 (Same as History 301.)
 Maximum enrollment, 20.
+Kelly.

 310S Philosophy of Science.